Save the date! Wheaton’s 185th Commencement Ceremony will be held on Saturday, May 16, 2020.

 There are a variety of events on campus Friday afternoon and evening specifically for parents, families, and guests, which at this time have not been impacted by any pending weather circumstances.
 The President’s Reception honoring members of the graduating class and special guests will be held at 5:00 p.m. in the Chapel Field with rain location of Balfour-hood Atrium.

-Other events beginning at approximately 1:00 p.m. on Friday and continuing throughout the afternoon and into the evening may include a Greenhouse Open House, Phi Beta Kappa initiation ceremony, an exhibition of work by senior studio art majors, Theatre Ensemble Experiments, and a concert by the student a cappella groups.
-Click here for the full list of special events.
+Other events beginning at approximately 12:00 p.m. on Friday and continuing throughout the afternoon and into the evening.
+Events may include a Greenhouse Open House, Phi Beta Kappa initiation ceremony, an exhibition of work by senior visual art majors, Theatre Ensemble Experiments, and a concert by the student a cappella groups.
+Click here for example of last year’s special events (2019).
 Please consider joining us on Friday.

 Graduation Photos and Announcements

 A photographer from GradImages® will take individual photos of graduates as they cross the Commencement platform and with their diploma after they’ve exited the stage.
 Students will receive an email at their Wheaton email address with information about how to order their Commencement photos online soon after graduation.
 Inquiries about photographs can be made to GradImages® at 800-261-2576 or by going to their website.

 Graduation announcements by Jostens (non-personalized) may be purchased at the Wheaton College Old Town Hall Bookstore (508-286-3430) beginning in mid-March.
 The Senior Class officers will provide information to their classmates about ordering personalized announcements through Jostens in the early spring.

 Graduation Press Releases